Anubhav311/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Server, routers, endpoints and middleware

 - [ ] Describe Middleware?

+A middleware is a piece of software used in express applications.
+As the name suggests, it works as a middleman between the API requests from clients and the endpoints on the server.
+It can be used to add extra filters or conditions on the API requests before they reach the end points.

 - [ ] Describe a Resource?

+In REST, the resource typically refers to some object or set of objects that are exposed at an API endpoint.
+It is the response that we get from the server as an API response.

 - [ ] What can the API return to help clients know if a request was successful?

+It can return an HTTP code along with a message that states the status of the request.
+Generally, it can be 200 (OK), 201 (created), 202 (accepted) HTTP status codes along with a text message explaining the particular situation.
+The message will differ from application to application.

 - [ ] How can we partition our application into sub-applications?

+Using different files for adding modularity to your application.
+Creating different files for creating server and using router method for separating routes for different sets of data is a good way to divide an application into sub-applications.

 ## Project Setup